 Microneedling is a cosmetic procedure that’s primarily used to minimize the signs of aging.

 During a standard session, a dermatologist uses a special roller or device with needles to prick the skin and stimulate new collagen production.
-Because of this, microneedling is also known as collagen induction therapy.
+Because of this, microneedling is also known as collagen induction therapy or percutaneous collagen induction.

 Read on to learn more about the benefits, costs, and possible risks of adding PRP to a microneedling treatment.

-Traditional microneedling is used to treat everything from age spots and wrinkles to scarring and other forms of hyperpigmentation.
-PRP injections may boost these effects and help you achieve your desired results faster.
+Traditional microneedling is used to treat everything from age spots and wrinkles to scarring and certain forms of hyperpigmentation.
+PRP may boost these effects and help you achieve your desired results faster.

 Although microneedling can be used to treat scars and stretch marks on other areas of the body, most studies with PRP and scars seem to be focused on treatment of the face.